 Requirements for car insurance for delivery drivers in Michigan should include commercial auto insurance

 The reality is that commercial auto insurance should be included in the requirements car insurance for delivery drivers in Michigan.

 In light of the limits on liability coverage that can result from business-use exclusions in the personal auto insurance polices of delivery drivers, commercial auto insurance is the only way for delivery drivers to be certain they have the necessary liability coverage to protect them should tragedy strike.

 Need help?
 Call Michigan Auto Law

 If you are a delivery driver who was injured in a car accident and need help, you can call toll free (800) 777-0028 for a free consultation.
-You can also get help from an experienced Michigan car accident attorney by emailing [email protected] or you can use the chat feature on our Michigan Auto Law website.
+You can also get help from an experienced Michigan car accident attorney by visiting our contact page or you can use the chat feature on our Michigan Auto Law website.